STILLS ON FLICKR

 STICKERS OF NYC

-milesperhour_ is proud to present AUDITION, an exciting new feature film that incorporates elements of reality-based competition into a compelling, character-driven story.
+milesperhour_ is proud to present AUDITION, an exciting new award-winning feature film that incorporates elements of reality-based competition into a compelling, character-driven story.
 Seamlessly intertwining the performances of one hundred actors into the portrayal of two main characters, the film blurs fact and fiction as it moves between the narrative plot and the audition process.
 Both innovative and captivating, AUDITION is a film that pushes the cinematic boundaries of characterization, representation and narrative, appealing to a broad audience ranging from art-house enthusiasts to the average moviegoer.
 At its heart, this film is really a tragic love story-that familiar, yet timeless plot that drives so many great movies.
 And by combining a raw, visceral depiction of this romance juxtaposed with the very real process of the actors' struggle to embody the characters, AUDITION creates a world of cinematic complexity that is both thought provoking and engrossing.
 As each scene of the film unfolds, the viewer becomes increasingly entangled in emotional identification and empathy with the characters, moving closer and closer into the intimate space of the film.
-Mirroring this progression, the pool of auditioning actors is increasingly distilled after each major act, continually highlighting the best performers until only two actors remain to play out the final climactic scene.
+Mirroring this progression, the pool of auditioning actors is increasingly distilled after each major act, continually highlighting the best performers until only two actors remain to play out the final terrifying act.

 There are three rounds to AUDITION.